25

 Good to know when visiting Helsinki

-Welcome to Helsinki, Finland!
-Here you will some information and tips & tricks that help you to understand the Finnish way of life, navigate through the every day questions and enjoy your stay to the full.
+Welcome to Helsinki, the capital Finland!
+Here you will find some information and tips & tricks that help you to understand the Finnish way of life, navigate through the every day questions and enjoy your stay to the full.

 If you have questions regarding our tours and services, please check our FAQ page or contact our sales team: sales@stromma.fi